JiakaiW/EfficientSurfaceCodeSim/README.md

 Features highly abstracted and customizable noise modelling classes that supports
 1. simulating and decoding perfect erasure conversion
 2. injecting fixed number of errors into the circuit
-3. vectorization of instruction generation for 1. and 2. by using numpy
+3. vectorization of instruction generation for 1. and 2. by using numpy.
+The rules for vectorization are stored in these classes: [posterior instructions for decoding erasure](https://github.com/JiakaiW/surface_erasure_decoding/blob/main/surface_erasure_decoding/instruction_generators.py#L93) and [Deterministic instructions for use in importance sampling](https://github.com/JiakaiW/surface_erasure_decoding/blob/main/surface_erasure_decoding/instruction_generators.py#L290)

 # Direct Monte-Carlo usage:
 1. use Docker to build a container and store in DockerHub.